What to look for when buying a high chair

 Highchair Functionality & Adjustability

 Growing with your child: your baby will not be little forever; in fact, they grow like little mushrooms!
+Most babies start using a highchair around 6 months old, but many families use them right through to 2 or 3 years of age.
 So, bear this in mind when selecting a highchair and find one that allows room for growth.
 Can the insert be removed to allow more room?
 Is the tray table adjustable or can it be removed altogether?
 Can the highchair be used at the dining room table (without the tray)?
 Is the footrest adjustable?
 Basically, is there room for growth?

 Convertible chairs: some high chairs covert to floor seats or stools to allow for more uses or a longer lifespan.
 Before you spend the money, ask yourself if this is a feature you really need or want?